Karachi Circular Railway: Encroachments

-Around 7650 structures, including 4653 houses, are illegally built on 67 acres out of 360-acre land required for the KCR.
+Around 7,650 structures—including 4,653 houses—have been erected illegally, occupying 67 of the 360 acres of land required for the KCR.

 Revival Timeline

-The KCR was originally designed according to the 1964 Karachi Master Plan, which had to be closed due to loss due to wrong route plan.
-Now it needs to make a brand new route plan which also separated from national railway line.
-That will help clear the busiest streets in Karachi.A large amount of criticism has been lodged at supposed "revival efforts" of the KCR.
+A large amount of criticism has been lodged at supposed "revival efforts" of the KCR.
 Countless studies and feasibility reports since 2001 has yielded no actual ground work.
 Several proposals were publicly announced by politicians both in the Government of Sindh and Government of Pakistan, all of which had approved plans and pledged funding.
 Yet each date passed by without any work commencing.
-The following is a timeline of statements made by several politicians over the past 15 years, all of whom boldly gave start dates for the KCR project.
-KCR was originally established in 1964 for:
+The following is a timeline of statements made by several politicians over the past 15 years, all of whom boldly gave start dates for the KCR project: